Integralist/Blog-Posts/Host-Methods-vs-Native-Methods.md

 function isHostMethod(object, property) {
 	var type = typeof object[property];

-	return type == 'function' || // For Safari 3 typeof result being 'function' instead of 'object' (type == 'object' && !!object[property]) || // Protect against ES3 'null' typeof result being 'object'
-		   type == 'unknown' || // For IE < 9 when Microsoft used ActiveX objects for Native Functions type == 'string'; // typeof for 'document.body[outerHTML]' results in 'string' }
+	return type == 'function' || // This is the result we're expecting (as the test is for a method) (type == 'object' && !!object[property]) || // Protect against ES3 'null' typeof result being 'object' type == 'unknown' || // For IE < 9 when Microsoft used ActiveX objects for Native Functions (we're checking property of ActiveX object) type == 'string'; // typeof for 'document.body[outerHTML]' results in 'string' }
 ```